CelticParser/OverArizona.OLD/_content/drafts/into-the-night.md

 {{< comment >}}

     Enter any notes, comments, or todo's here between the comment tags.
-    These will be stripped durning the build process and will not render in the html.
+    These will be stripped durring the build process and will not render in the html.

+    Music   : 'Into The Night' by Govi
+    Subject : Spanish Missions

 {{< /comment >}}